Titius–Bode law: Origin and history

-This latter point seems in particular to follow from the astonishing relation which the known six planets observe in their distances from the Sun.
-Let the distance from the Sun to Saturn be taken as 100, then Mercury is separated by 4 such parts from the Sun.
-Venus is 4+3=7.
-The Earth 4+6=10.
-Mars 4+12=16.
-Now comes a gap in this so orderly progression.
-After Mars there follows a space of 4+24=28 parts, in which no planet has yet been seen.
-Can one believe that the Founder of the universe had left this space empty?
-Certainly not.
-From here we come to the distance of Jupiter by 4+48=52 parts, and finally to that of Saturn by 4+96=100 parts.

 These two statements, for all their peculiar expression, and from the radii used for the orbits, seem to stem from an antique algorithm by a cossist.

 Many precedents were found that predate the seventeenth century.
-Titius was a disciple of the German philosopher C.F. von Wolf (1679–1754), and the second part of the text Titius inserted into Bonnet's work is in a book by von Wolf (1723), suggesting that Titius learned the relation from him.
+Titius was a disciple of the German philosopher C. F. von Wolf (1679–1754), and the second part of the text that Titius inserted into Bonnet's work is in a book by von Wolf (1723), suggesting that Titius learned the relation from him.
 Twentieth-century literature about Titius–Bode law attributes authorship to von Wolf.
 A prior version was written by D. Gregory (1702), in which the succession of planetary distances 4, 7, 10, 16, 52, and 100 became a geometric progression with ratio 2.
-This is the nearest Newtonian formula, which was cited by Benjamin Martin and Tomàs Cerdà years before the German publication of Bonnet's book.
+This is the nearest Newtonian formula, which was also cited by Benjamin Martin (1747) and Tomàs Cerdà (c.
+1760) years before Titius's expanded translation of Bonnet's book into German (1766).
 Over the next two centuries, subsequent authors continued to present their own modified versions, apparently unaware of prior work.

 Titius and Bode hoped that the law would lead to the discovery of new planets, and indeed the discovery of Uranus and Ceres – both of whose distances fit well with the law – contributed to the law's fame.
 Neptune's distance was very discrepant, however, and indeed Pluto – no longer considered a planet – is at a mean distance that roughly corresponds to that the Titius–Bode law predicted for the next planet out from Uranus.